FAQ and Tips

 Establish a cost-sharing arrangement

-Sharing the cost of a daily permit is a great way to start as you trial your new journey.
-You may want to progress to monthly or trimester parking permits as time progresses and your carpool buddy is working for you.
-A similar arrangement can be worked out for fuel and any toll costs.
-There is also a fuel calculator on the MyCarpools website which will work out how much money to contribute to the driver for your journey.
+Sharing the cost of parking is a great way to start as you trial your new carpool arrangement.
+A similar arrangement can be worked out for fuel and toll costs.

 Give your carpool some time to work